 - Retention indicators: contact loyalty

-To explain the different possibilities of indicators to monitor in each family, we give you a short summary for each of them:
+To explain the different possibilities of marketing automation KPIs to monitor in each family, we give you a short summary for each of them:

 1. Number of active/inactive contacts